 - Cost-effective solution – For most companies, this is a more cost-effective solution than is the case for on-premise CRMs;

-- Simple and fast deployment – as there is no need to install hardware, CRM cloud is much simpler and faster to deploy;
+- Simple and fast deployment – as there is no need to install hardware, the CRM cloud is much simpler and faster to deploy;

-- Simple update and maintenance – any update place automatically online without the need for your intervention, resp. additional costs.
+- Simple update and maintenance – any update placed automatically online without the need for your intervention, resp. additional costs.
 On-premise CRM solutions, on the other hand, are on your premises, managed and maintained by your IT department.
 The CRM supplier only provides technical cooperation, support, and training.
 You are responsible for updating, developing, administering, and maintaining the solution.

 Benefits of on-premise CRM: